Skip Navigation Skip to Content Skip to Footer

 History and Modern Languages

 Number of places From the Modern Languages quota Admission Criteria Short-listing by History Aptitude Test, Language Test, and GCSE results (contextualized by school performance data).
 Admission by written work, interviews, and AAA at A-level or equivalent.
-You should have studied your chosen language to A-level (except in the case of Italian, which can be studied from scratch).
+Conditional offers: AAA at A-level (or equivalent), with A grades required for any language to be studied (except ab initio languages).
 We consider applicants who do not have A-level History.

 History and Politics